sysread/Reddit-API/README.md

 While it is possible to get "permanent" tokens, that term is misleading because you still need to get a temporary token every time the script runs, which will also expire after an hour.
 They are intended for applications that are doing things on a user's behalf ("web" and "installed" app types).
 There is no benefit to supporting this for a "script" type app, and Reddit::Client didn't, so this doesn't, although I may add support if there is demand.

 # Installation
 The Reddit directory can be dropped right onto the Reddit directory in your existing Reddit::Client installation, which is probably somewhere like /usr/local/share/perl/5.14.2/Reddit.
-The installer resumably works but is untested.
+The installer presumably works but is untested.

 ---